DevZen-net/devzen-tools/packages/logzen/readme.md

 A radically powerful (yet familiar) **Logger**, with emphasis on Granularity & Context, Debugging BigApps & [Observability](https://en.wikipedia.org/wiki/Observability), but also beautiful output & configurability.

-Fully configurable, outputs anywhere (stdout, files etc), colorful inspected values or JSON or anything you want, customizable Headers with automatic timers & Date/Time plus many more context-aware cascading options.
+Fully configurable, outputs anywhere (stdout, files etc), prints colorful inspected values or JSON or anything you want, customizable Headers with automatic timers & Date/Time plus many more context-aware cascading options.
+Partition your app with different cascading `logLevel` & other options, configurable even at runtime!

 Written in TypeScript & extensively typed & tested (hint: [**these docs are actually tests!**](#md:logzen-documentation--tutorial--integration-tests-suite)).